notserp-dev/Umbra/about.md

 - Theme Customizability (you can theme Eclipse Menu however you want!)
 - Crossplatform support (Windows, macOS, Android)
 - Community Translations (check the [translations repository](https://github.com/EclipseMenu/translations) on how to contribute)
-- An API for other mods to interact with Eclipse
+- An API for other mods to interact with Umbra

 ## Credits
 This mod menu would not be possible without the developers from other mod menus teaming up together!